ozmos/100-days-of-code/r1-log.md

 ### R1D19
 Worked through a bit more of the `react-redux` tutorial this morning.
 In the evening too tired after nearly 13 hours of hard labor so started another codewars algo.

+### R1D20
+I attended our monthly free code camp meetup today.
+I always value these meetings as I get the opportunity to discuss programming and web technology with like minded people from diverse backgrounds.
+Today there were some new faces which is encouraging.
+There is talk of building a website for the local group together which is exciting.

+In the evening I finished part 3 of the `react-redux` tutorial and started work on rebuilding my drum-machine in the local environment.